Science Festival 2025

 Collaborate to Innovate Expo (2023)

-The Expo featured a series of interactive installations that showcased the latest in STEM research across the University of Melbourne's faculties, schools, institutes and centres.
+Our inaugural expo featured a series of installations showcasing the latest STEM research across the University of Melbourne.

 Since 2015, the University of Melbourne has celebrated National Science Week with an annual, week-long Science Festival, showcasing the latest in STEM research across our faculties, schools, institutes and centres through free public events.